Isaac Ahuvia

 About

 Isaac Ahuvia is a PhD candidate in clinical psychology at Stony Brook University, studying under Dr. Jessica Schleider in the Lab for Scalable Mental Health.
 His research investigates how people understand mental illness (e.g., What causes depression?
 Am I depressed?) and the consequences of these understandings for mental health outcomes.
+His research has appeared in publications such as The New York Times, Inside Higher Ed, and Mad in America.
 He is also the creator and instructor of an undergraduate course on the social construction of mental illness.
 Prior to joining the Lab for Scalable Mental Health, Isaac studied sociology at the University of Michigan and conducted research at the University of Chicago Inclusive Economy Lab and Northwestern University’s Feinberg School of Medicine.

 Download CV